jeremiah-shaulov/docker-vscode-debug-example/README.md

 This project demonstrates Docker infrastructure with services implemented in various languages, and how to debug these services from host machine using VSCode IDE.

-This project shows services implemented in Deno, Rust, Swift, PHP, C#, Node JS, Python and C. Each service is simple TCP echo server.
+This project shows services implemented in Deno, Rust, Swift, PHP, C#, Node JS, Python, C and Java.
+Each service is simple TCP echo server.

 VSCode debugger can attach to any running service, you can put breakpoints, and inspect variables in runtime.